Administrator audit logging in Exchange Server

 You can retrieve manual audit log entries the same way as any other log entry, using the EAC Auditing page or using the Search-AdminAuditLog or New-AdminAuditLogSearch cmdlets.

-To view the contents of the Comment parameter on the Write-AdminAuditLog cmdlet in a manual audit log entry, see Search the Administrator Audit Log.
+To view the contents of the Comment parameter on the Write-AdminAuditLog cmdlet in a manual audit log entry, see Search the role group changes or administrator audit logs.

 Active Directory replication